NeuroCare™ - Purina's High MCT (Medium Chain Triglyceride Diet) That Might Help Your Epileptic (or forgetful) Dog

 I Have An Epileptic Dog, When Might I Want To Try This Diet Or A Similar Ketogenic Diet ?

 1) In some dogs, neither phenobarbital nor a medication plan supplemented with potassium bromide or Keppra adequately control seizures.
 That number has been estimated to be as high as 30%. (ref) Other potential medications, like Pexion, are not currently available in North America.
-In those refractory dogs, this diet - or diets like it - might be quite helpful.
+In those refractory dogs, this diet - or diets like it - might be helpful.

 2) I would not begin your dog's anti-seizure program (except in the severest or unique situations) using NeuroCare™ or any other diet based on the MCT/Ketogenic theory.
 If it appeared to be effective without any standard anti-seizure medications, I would look hard at whether the original diagnosis of idiopathic epilepsy was correct.
 Many transient problems and some progressive problems can masquerade as idiopathic epilepsy.
 I would use this diet primarily in an attempt to keep the dose amounts of anti-seizure medications as low as possible during your pet's long-term care.
 More than half the dogs taking anti-seizure medications experience side effect of one sort or another.
 So keeping the dosages of those medications as low as possible while still preventing seizures is always the goal. (ref)